VintageGold/DefiApp/README.md

 streamlit run app.py
 ```

-Disclosure: These models are currently enduring testing, use the insight at your own risk.
+Disclaimer: These models are currently enduring testing, use the insight at your own risk.